 Withdrawal from Individual Courses

-If you wish to withdraw from a course, but plan to stay enrolled in other courses, submit a Withdrawal Form to the Registrar’s Office, listing the courses you wish to withdraw from.
-The form may be picked up from the Registrar’s Office, or you may click to submit the withdrawal form online.
-If you are unsure whether withdrawing from the course is your only option, please speak with your instructor and/or The Advising and Retention Center (ARC) staff prior to submitting your withdrawal form.
+If you wish to withdraw from a course, but plan to stay enrolled in other courses, submit a Withdrawal Form through your myBanWeb account, listing the courses you wish to withdraw from.
+If you are unsure whether withdrawing from the course is your only option, please speak with your instructor and/or the One-Stop Enrollment and Success Center staff prior to submitting your withdrawal form.
 Also, please check with the Financial Aid Office for clarification on how a partial withdrawal may affect your Satisfactory Academic Progress (SAP).

 Complete Withdrawal from School

 Wiregrass Georgia Tech realizes that sometimes students have no alternative but to leave school for legitimate reasons.
-Students wanting to totally withdraw should initiate the process by securing a Withdrawal Form.
-The form may be picked up from the Registrar’s Office, or you may click to submit the withdrawal form online.
+Students wanting to totally withdraw should initiate the process by completing the form through their myBanWeb account.

 Below are the steps you should follow for an official withdrawal:

-- Financial Aid Office – If you still wish to withdraw, visit the Financial Aid Office to see how the withdrawal will affect your current and future financial aid awards.
+- Meet with the Financial Aid Office to see how the withdrawal will affect your current and future financial aid awards.